tapaswenipathak/Internship/README.md

 Better and saves time, if you find the information in https://github.com/tapaswenipathak/Internship#submitting-application.
 Just do the listed things and I will call you if you are in as an intern.
 If you have any questions, feel free mailing me or setting a call.
 I have added a YouTube video describing the things I have written as well.

-Make sure you are present in the meeting on time, feel free cancelling or rescheduling, make sure you do it on time.
+**Make sure you are present in the meeting on time**, feel free cancelling or rescheduling, make sure you do it on time.

 # Internships